 Are there any health benefits?
 Onions and garlic are very healthy for humans, but what about ducks?

 Garlic can help to prevent internal worms in ducks and chickens.
-They are not strong enough to eradicate a flock of a heavy worm infestation, and they do not completely prevent worms, but they can help.
+They are not strong enough to eradicate a heavy worm infestation, and they do not completely prevent worms, but they can help.
 Onions, however, don’t protect from worms.

-What happens if my ducks get too much onions?
+What happens if my ducks eat too much onion?

 Overconsumption of onions can cause diarrhea or even vomiting.
 Extended periods of onion consumption can also cause hemolytic anemia, which leads to respiratory failure and eventually death.